Master of Arts in Curriculum and Instruction

 03. Letter of Intent.
 The letter of intent must include:

-(a) the reason for pursuing a graduate degree,
+• The reason for pursuing a graduate degree

-(b) a description of teaching or other life experience that relates to graduate study,
+• A description of leadership and/or other life experience that relates to graduate study

-(c) a commitment to scholarship or professional development,
+• A commitment to your own scholarship or professional development

 04. Three letters of reference.
 The three letters of recommendation, submitted through GradCAS, must address your:

-(d) facility with written, oral, and interpersonal communication.
+• facility with written, oral, and interpersonal communication

 05. Complete Educational History and Transcripts from any colleges/universities: